carterkowel/carterkowel.github.io/experience.md

 * Command Line Remote Debugger Script
  ![rs](https://raw.githubusercontent.com/carterkowel/carterkowel.github.io/master/assets/images/debugtoolgif.gif)
 	* Designed a python script that automates the connection process of using ARM and GDB to debug remote systems
-	* Configured vscode and openocd launch files to integrate the convenient VSCode debugger with GDB
 	* Integrated GDB with VSCode IDE for efficient and convenient debugging by configuring launch files
 	* Documented the script using diagrams, requirments.txt, and step-by-step instructions to streamline the setup process
 	* Through continuous feedback and communication with my team, I incorporated their desired features: